 From a total of 469 students, it can be noted that 380 male students and 89 female students fell into the moderate and low categories.
 Looking at the CDMSE levels of students by gender, there were 263 female students in the moderate category at the junior high school and 68 at the senior high school.
-There were 117 male junior high school students in the moderate and low categories.
+There were 117 male junior high school pupils and 21 male senior high school students in the moderate and low categories.